This guide will cover a basic import of transactions, with assignment to contacts or companies, into Jetpack CRM.

 Transaction Unique ID,Transaction Status,Transaction Ref,Transaction Currency,Transaction Net,Transaction Tax,Transaction Discount,Transaction Tax Rate,Transaction Fee,Transaction Total,Transaction DateTime

-… as you can see there is by default a lot of fields you can fill in.
+As you can see, there are, by default, many fields you can fill in.
 For now, what’s important is that you have the basics (Unique ID, Total, Status) in proper CSV format.

 3) Select your File & Map Fields

-Here you’ll work down the list and choose which transaction field to map to.
-(If you’re automatically assigning to contacts or companies, see the section below for a special guide on that).
+You can work down the list and choose which transaction field to map.
+If you’re automatically assigning to contacts or companies, see the section below for a special guide on that.

 4) Run the Import